 The best business owners know the importance of data.
-Numbers provide them with a clear picture of their performance and insights into what decisions they should take to improve their results.
+Metrics provide a clear picture of performance and deliver key insights that are crucial to growth.

 2. Bounce Rate

 Bounce rate is the percentage of users that land on your website and leave (or “bounce”) after viewing just one page.
 The shorter the amount of time people spend on your website, the higher your bounce rate.

 There are various reasons for high bounce rates, such as poor UI/UX design, complicated or unorganized shopping processes, or a slow site speed.

 To keep people browsing on your Shopify store, you can:

 - Improve your website design.
 Ensure that your website design is attractive, easy to navigate, and most importantly, responsive on mobile devices.
 This is crucial since 73.1% of web designers believe non-responsive design is the top reason customers leave a site.

 - Create a more personalized experience.
 Use live chat software and product recommendation plugins like Recommendly and Wiser to guide visitors to relevant products since 74% of users are more likely to purchase based on personalized recommendations.